-Over the last few years, several Condensation Particle Counters (CPC) capable of measuring in the sub-3 nm size range have been developed.
-Here we study the performance of diethylene glycol (DEG) based CPCs at different temperatures during Cosmics Leaving OUtdoor Droplets (CLOUD) measurements at CERN.
-The data shown here is the first set of verification measurements for sub-3 nm CPCs under upper tropospheric temperatures using atmospherically relevant aerosol particles.
+Abstract.
+Over the last few years, several condensation particle counters (CPCs) capable of measuring in the sub-3 nm size range have been developed.
+Here we study the performance of CPCs based on diethylene glycol (DEG) at different temperatures during Cosmics Leaving OUtdoor Droplets (CLOUD) measurements at CERN.
+The data shown here are the first set of verification measurements for sub-3 nm CPCs under upper tropospheric temperatures using atmospherically relevant aerosol particles.
 To put the results in perspective we calibrated the DEG-CPC at room temperature, resulting in a cut-off diameter of 1.4 nm.
-All diameters refer to mobility equivalent diameters in this manuscript.
-At upper tropospheric temperatures ranging from 246.15 K to 207.15 K, we found cut-off sizes relative to a PSM in the range of 2.5 to 2.8 nm.
-Due to low number concentration after size classification, the cut-off diameters have a high uncertainty $(\pm 0.3 \text{ nm})$ associated with them.
-Operating two laminar flow DEG CPCs with different cut-off sizes together with other aerosol instruments, we looked at the growth rates of aerosol population in the CLOUD chamber for particles smaller than 10 nm at different temperatures.
+All diameters refer to mobility equivalent diameters in this paper.
+At upper tropospheric temperatures ranging from 246.15 K to 207.15 K, we found cut-off sizes relative to a particle size magnifier in the range of 2.5 to 2.8 nm.
+Due to low number concentration after size classification, the cut-off diameters have a high uncertainty (±0.3 nm) associated with them.
+Operating two laminar flow DEG-CPCs with different cut-off sizes together with other aerosol instruments, we looked at the growth rates of aerosol population in the CLOUD chamber for particles smaller than 10 nm at different temperatures.
 A more consistent picture emerged when we normalized the growth rates to a fixed gas-phase sulfuric acid concentration.
-All of the instruments detected larger growth rates at lower temperatures, and the charmed growth rates decreased as a function of temperatures at lower temperatures, and the observed growth rates decreased as a function of temperature, showing a similar trend for all instruments.
-The theoretical calculations had a similar, but much smaller temperature dependency.
+All of the instruments detected larger growth rates at lower temperatures, and the observed growth rates decreased as a function of temperature, showing a similar trend for all instruments.
+The theoretical calculations had a similar but much smaller temperature dependency.

-20 1 Introduction
+1 Introduction

 Condensation particle counters (CPCs) measure the total number concentration of aerosol particles by activating and growing them with a supersaturated vapour.
-Once the particles are grown they are counted optically with a laser (McMurry, 2000).
+Once the particles are grown they are counted optically with a laser (Mc-Murry, 2000).
 CPCs provide information about the total particle concentration above a certain size.
 The parameter used to describe the performance of a CPC is the cut-off diameter, which is defined as the diameter at which the particles are counted with 50% efficiency.
 By using several CPCs with different cut-off diameters, additional information such as the growth rates can be retrieved (Riipinen et al., 2007; Riccobono et al., 2012; Lehtipalo et al., 2014).
 In this paper all diameters refer to mobility equivalent diameters (Mäkelä et al., 1996).
-CPCs capable of measuring reliably in the size range below 3 nm have been developed only recently (Kuang et al., 2012a,b; Vanhanen et al., 2011; Sipilä et al., 2009).
-The work presented here, focuses on ultrafine CPCs using diethylene glycol 5 (DEG) as condensing liquid, which has been tested in a study by Iida et al. 2009 and proven to be suited for activation of sub-3 nm aerosol particles.
-CPCs are widely used for groundbased measurements, but they are also deployed during airborne measurements (Crumeyrolle et al., 2010; O'Dowd et al., 1998; Schobesberger et al., 2013), where ambient conditions, such as temperature and pressure, are changing.
-It has been shown (Kulmala et al., 2007; Wimmer et al., 2013; Kangasluoma et al., 2014) that the counting efficiency curves of the sub-3nm CPCs change according to the particle composition.
-As the working principle of laminar flow CPCs is based on creating supersaturation and activation by creating a temperature difference, their performance might depend also on the ambient temperature.
-One issue with CPCs measuring at low temperatures is whether the particles evaporate during the transition from the cold measurement environment to the warmer CPC.
-Another issue is whether the temperature profile (and thus supersaturation) inside the instrument changes when cold sample air is brought in, possibly resulting in a cut-off shift.
+CPCs capable of measuring reliably in the size range below 3 nm have been developed only recently (Kuang et al., 2012a, b; Vanhanen et al., 2011; Sipilä et al., 2009).
+The work presented here focuses on ultrafine CPCs using diethylene glycol (DEG) as condensing liquid, which has